yuxun19999/Mod-Bot/README.md

 # Simple-Moderator-Bot
 Simple Discord Moderator Bot

-I have coded a simple moderation bot, including a kick, ban, and unban command.
+I have coded a simple moderation bot, including a variety of commands as shown below.
+I plan to add timed mutes in the future, but that will have to wait.
-I may update it in the future to contain a mute and unmute command

-List of commands:
+`List of commands:`

 !kick - Kicks the mentioned user. - Usage: `!kick <@user>`